BitcoinDesign/Guide/guide/case-studies/payjoin.md

 This case study followed these steps:

 - Understanding users & technical requirements for senders & receivers
-- Exploring the payjoin implementations: BlueWallet (sending) and BTCPay Server (receiving)
+- Exploring the payjoin implementations: [BlueWallet](https://bluewallet.io) (sending) and [BTCPay Server](https://btcpayserver.org) (receiving)
 - Creating user flows for senders & receivers based on the above

 ### Understanding users & requirements

-Technically, everyone conducting transactions on the Bitcoin blockchain can use payjoin.
+Technically, everyone conducting transactions on the bitcoin blockchain can use payjoin.
 This case study categorises users in the following ways:

 1. Institutions (businesses, exchanges etc.) and individuals
-2. sender and receiver of a payment
+2. Sender and receiver of a payment

 {% include picture.html
    image = "assets/images/guide/case-studies/payjoin/users-goals-stories.png"